dersam/vagrantshell/README.md

 the host's host file to include `192.168.70.70 foobar.test`, then browse to it.
 **The directory name will be exactly what should be typed in a browser's address bar.**

+#### PHP version switching

+This box supports both PHP 5.6+ and 7.1+.
+By default, all new domain names directories added under the `sites` directory will be served using PHP 7.1+.
+To use PHP 5.6, simply ensure that the name of the domain name contains the `php56` string in it; for example, `php56.vagrant.test` or `develop-php56.vagrant.test` will both use PHP 5.6 instead of PHP 7.1.

 ### Post-provision